 Kelly grew up in Cleveland, Ohio, where early on she realized the critical importance of speaking out against injustice and wrote her first letter to the editor of the local newspaper in the third grade.
-After raising her sons as a single mom, working as a union heavy equipment operator, and working as an advocate for women for almost three decades, she relocated to the Pacific Northwest to serve as Oregon Tradeswomen’s Executive Director in 2017.
+After raising her sons as a single mom, working as a union heavy equipment operator, and working as an advocate for women for almost two decades, she relocated to the Pacific Northwest to serve as Oregon Tradeswomen’s Executive Director in 2017.

 Following the footsteps of founding Executive Director Connie Ashbrook, a role model and pioneer in the Tradeswomen Movement was daunting, but one she is grateful for every day as she gets to do work she loves and is incredibly proud of.
 Kelly is honored to be a part of the work and mission of Oregon Tradeswomen where helping women move into dynamic careers in the skilled trades so they can take care of themselves and their families is incredibly rewarding.

 When she’s not working, Kelly can be found reading policy briefs and still writing letters.

 Casey was born and raised in the Portland Metro area and is constantly inspired by the sense of community and creativity the region offers.

 After graduating from Southern Oregon University, Casey lived in a variety of climates.
 From the deserts of Namibia, working for Cheetah Conservation Fund to high desert of Colorado at The Greenway Foundation, her dedication to nonprofits grew.

 Back in the Pacific Northwest and in her role as the Development and Events Coordinator, Casey is excited to share her passion for uplifting underserved women through pathways of independence.